Put Sleeplessness to Rest! 9 Easy Home Remedies for Insomnia

 - Proper sleep hygiene: Sleep hygiene is simply your sleeping habits and having good habits can help improve sleep.
 This includes avoiding screens before bedtime, using your bed only for sleep, avoiding alcohol or tobacco in the evening, and having a comfortable bed to sleep in.

 - Dietary modification to include magnesium: Magnesium is needed to help the body relax and shed stress and not getting enough through your diet can be problematic.
 This is why it is important to eat a balanced diet, rich in magnesium, in the evenings.
 Ideally, something small like a banana, warm milk, or whole-grain cereal one hour before bedtime works well.

 - Meditation: Meditation relaxes the body, reduces stress, and helps promote better sleep.
 Doing mediation sessions, even as little as 15-minute session, in the evening, has proved to help with insomnia.

 Giving these home remedies for insomnia a try is sure to help you tackle insomnia.
 This is because getting good sleep is more than just being tired enough to need rest.
 Proper sleep requires a relaxed mind and proper dietary nutrition to be truly restful.
-This is best achieved with a disciplined and conscious effort, but is also possible with medications.
+This is best achieved with a disciplined and conscious effort but is also possible with medications.
 Unfortunately, certain health conditions that cause insomnia may require prescription medications for truly restful sleep.
-Such insomnia treatment requires guided care from a trained physician and you can the best one with the help of the Bajaj Finserv Health App.
+Such insomnia treatment requires guided care from a trained physician and you can the best one with the help of Bajaj Finserv Health.